LemonAppDev/konsist/DeveloperReadme.md

 create extensions:
 - properties
   - with the name of the X item in the plural number
-    - Mapping declaration to its X items.
+    - Mapping declaration to its items.
 - functions
   - with prefix `with/without` and the name of the X item in the plural number
-    - Filtering declarations with/without any X item.
+    - Filtering declarations with/without any item.
   - with prefix `with/without` and the name of the X item in the singular number with `predicate` lambda parameter (to lambda we pass `KoXDeclaration`)
-    - Filtering declarations that have at least one/ not have X item satisfying the provided predicate.
+    - Filtering declarations that have at least one/ not have item satisfying the provided predicate.
   - with prefix `withAll/withoutAll` and the name of the X item in the plural number with `predicate` lambda parameter (to lambda we pass `KoXDeclaration`)
-    - Filtering declarations that have all/have at least one X item satisfying the provided predicate.
+    - Filtering declarations that have all/have at least one item satisfying the provided predicate.
   - with prefix `with/without` and the name of the X item in the plural number with `predicate` lambda parameter (to lambda we pass `List<KoXDeclaration>`)
-    - Filtering declarations with/without X items satisfying the provided predicate.
+    - Filtering declarations with/without items satisfying the provided predicate.

 #### Option 2: `KoXDeclaration` implements `KoNameProvider`
 For providers with property with type `List<KoXDeclaration>` where `KoXDeclaration` implements `KoNameProvider` we create